Kubernetes Logging: A Complete Guide to Efficient Management

 However, just because Kubernetes tries to do what you want doesn’t mean that it always actually does what you request.
 As with any complex system, a variety of things can go wrong in Kubernetes, and you need to monitor the status of Kubernetes continuously to stay on top of those challenges.

-That's why Kubernetes logging plays a central role in running Kubernetes effectively.
-By understanding which log files are available in Kubernetes, which data they reveal and how to analyze that data, you can gain critical visibility into what's happening with your applications.
+That’s why Kubernetes logging is important for troubleshooting, security, and compliance, especially due to the ephemeral nature of pods and containers.
+Kubernetes pods are ephemeral, so local logs are lost when pods or containers are deleted, making centralized log aggregation essential.
+Logging in Kubernetes helps preserve crucial information, since logs from containers are ephemeral and disappear when pods die, making it hard to investigate the root cause of problems.
+By understanding which log files are available in Kubernetes, which data they reveal and how to analyze that data, you can gain critical visibility into what’s happening with your applications.
+Logs provide insights into system health and application behavior.
 You can also troubleshoot problems effectively when they arise.

 Types of logs in a Kubernetes cluster

-The first step in mastering Kubernetes logging is to understand which log files exist in a Kubernetes cluster.
+The first step in mastering Kubernetes logging is to understand which logs are generated in a Kubernetes cluster and how they can be categorized.

-This is a complex topic because Kubernetes includes many moving parts, and most of those parts generate their own log files.
-That said, at a high level, Kubernetes logs can be broken down into three main categories:
+That said, at a high level, Kubernetes logs can be broken down into the following categories:

-By collecting and analyzing all three of these types of logs, you can achieve comprehensive visibility into all major components of your Kubernetes environment – the control plane, the nodes that host applications and the applications themselves.
+By collecting and analyzing all three of these types of logs, and correlating them with top Kubernetes metrics for visibility and control as well as Kubernetes events for monitoring and troubleshooting, you can achieve comprehensive visibility into all major components of your Kubernetes environment – the control plane, the nodes that host applications and the applications themselves.

 The Kubernetes logging architecture